-In late April Koryo tours ran its first Run Dushanbe tour, not only did it cover the international half Marathon in Dushanbe but gave tour members the chance to visit some of the other areas in this often overlooked Central Asian country.
+In late April, Koryo Tours ran its first Run Dushanbe Tour for the Dushanbe International Half Marathon giving travelers the chance to run the streets of the Tajik caital and learn more about this overlooked Central Asian country.

-On April Saturday 21st, Koryo Tours entered a group of runners into the Dushanbe international Half Marathon. as the name suggest this marathon event takes place in Dushanbe the capital of Tajikistan.
-This is a wonderful country, full of the warmest-hearted people you could possibly meet, anyone whom visits will find this out right away.
-As well as its people it does have a lot more to offer in the way of snow-capped mountains, rugged scenery, lakes, ancient history and its more recent Soviet past through to its modern independent emergence.
+On April Saturday 21st, Koryo Tours entered a group of runners into the Dushanbe international Half Marathon.
+As the name suggests, this marathon event takes place in Dushanbe - the capital city of Tajikistan.
+This is a wonderful country, full of the warmest-hearted people you could possibly meet.
+Anyone who visits finds this out right away!
+As well as its people, it does have a lot more to offer in the way of snow-capped mountains, rugged scenery, lakes, and ancient history.
+All of this as well as its more recent Soviet past through to its modern independent emergence.
 However, it does have a certain way of doing things which can be confusing to people used to everything being 100% reliable and predictable!
 Our Tour Leader and Tajikistan Tours section boss Rich Beal recounts the experience of this particular trip below!

 The run finished in front of the statue of the Ismail Somoni (an ancient Emir) with the Grand National Library behind and an even more spectacular back-drop of snow-capped mountains.
 A nice setting made better by the crystal clear weather.
 From the finish line don’t run on too far or you’ll end up in the former KGB offices!